 Photos, maps, drawings, etc., are an integral part of a narrator's story.
 OHP uses these items in our books, flyers, brochures, online publications (e.g., newspaper articles and blog posts), and for publicity.
 All collected materials must be appropriately identified with accurate detail, scanned, and archived in the appropriate digital file.
 If requested, all original materials is returned to the narrator once the material has been preserved.
 The Illustrations Editor also engages in research to locate relevant material that may not be available from the narrator.

-The OHP once published books and may occasionally need to republish one that is out-of-print.
+The OHP occasionally publishes books and may occasionally need to resurrect or reconstruct one that is out-of-print.
 The OHP also creates bookmarks and posters for publicity.
 We need a volunteer who is familiar with desktop publishing and graphic design.

 The office is our home, and the OHP can always use help here.
 We produce and archive historical materials to high standards of scholarship, and we have a friendly crew of volunteers who would love to have you join in.

-We are in the process of digitizing years of typewritten transcripts, so if you're a "Wizard at Word" (Microsoft), we can certainly use your help.
+We are in the process of digitizing years of typewritten transcripts, so if you're a "wizard" with Microsoft Word, we can certainly use your help.